pwarelis/XmlExtractor/README.md

 	XmlExtractor($rootTags, $filename, $returnArray, $mergeAttributes)

 - `$rootTags` Specify how deep to go into the structure before extracting objects.
 Examples are below
-- `$filename` Path to the xml file you want to parse.
-This is optional as you can pass an xml string with `loadXml()` method
+- `$filename` Path to the XML file you want to parse.
+This is optional as you can pass an XML string with `loadXml()` method
 - `$returnArray` If true, every iteration will return items as an associative array.
 Default is false
 - `$mergeAttributes` If true, any attributes on extracted tags will be included in the returned record as additional tags.
 Examples below